mackacavs/acebook-agil/README.md

 Acebook
 ==================

-Acebook is a Facebook clone - built using Ruby on Rails as our back-end and with two seperate front-ends - one you'll find in this repo using erb files and one here using React.
+Acebook is a Facebook clone - built using Ruby on Rails as our back-end and with two seperate front-ends - one you'll find in this repo using erb to display our front-end.

-Further to the above user stories we were set the task of consuming the back-end in a RESTFUL api and making it available and accessible to different front-ends.
+Further to the above we were set the task of consuming the back-end in a RESTFUL api and making it available and accessible to different front-ends.
 In this repo you'll find our API as well as our front-end created in Ruby and [here](https://github.com/mackacavs/acebook-react-agil) you'll find our React front-end.

 Features
 -----